Efficient Computation of High-Dimensional Penalized Generalized Linear Mixed Models by Latent Factor Modeling of the Random Effects: Methods

 \subsubsection{M-step}

 In the M-step of the algorithm, we aim to minimize with respect to \(\boldsymbol \theta = (\boldsymbol \beta^T, \boldsymbol b^T, \tau)^T\).
 We do this by using a Majorization-Minimization algorithm with penalties applied to the fixed effects and the rows of $\boldsymbol B$.
-Let $s$ represent the iteration of the MCECM algorithm, and let $h$ represent the iteration within a particular M-step of the MCECM algorithm.
-The M-step of the \(s^{th}\) iteration of the MCECM algorithm proceeds as described in Algorithm \ref{alg:mstep} given in Appendix A.
+The M-step of the \(s^{th}\) iteration of the MCECM algorithm proceeds as described in Algorithm 1 given in Web Appendix Section 1.1.